Competition lawDownload PDF version

 Decisions from the Danish Competition Council may be appealed to the Danish Competition Appeals Tribunal (in Danish: “Konkurrenceankenævnet”).
 A prerequisite for litigating a decision made by the Competition Council in a Danish civil court is that the Competition Appeals Tribunal has reviewed the decision.

 Also, undertakings may ask the Competition Council for a binding order (“negative clearance”).
-Such order ensures that a particular agreement or commercial behaviour is in compliance with the Act.
+Such an order ensures that a particular agreement or commercial behaviour is in compliance with the Act.

-Any gross negligent or intentional infringement of the Danish Competition Act is a criminal offense and result in significant fines.
+Any gross negligent or intentional infringement of the Danish Competition Act is a criminal offense and will result in significant fines.